smj2021/Memorable-Cats/README.md

 Next Steps: In the future, I would like to include a move counter to capture how many clicks were made before the player matched all the cards.

-I am still on the fence about a timer, but think it would be appropriate to encourage fast clicking, and player improvement over time.

 Beyond that, I would like to add a counter to track how many iterations of the game are played in a single sitting and output statistics about player activity (time between clicks, time between matches, fastest win, slowest win).

 Another addition I would maybe like to make is a heatmap output to show players which area of the board they tend to favor at the beginning of a game, which may help adjust click strategy.